paultopia/techuplaw/content/tutorials/markdown.md

 author: Paul Gowder

-## Why you should consider writing documents in Markdown

 Markdown is a plain text formatting language.
-It allows you, as the cool kids say, to separate content and the *semantic properties of content* (i.e., which bits of text are what---which bits are footnotes, which bits are quotes, which bits are headings) from the *style* of that content (which bits are italic, how much paragraphs are indented by, what font you're using, etc.).
+It allows you, as the cool kids say, to separate content and the *semantic properties of content* (i.e., which bits of text are what--which bits are footnotes, which bits are quotes, which bits are headings) from the *style* of that content (which bits are italic, how much paragraphs are indented by, what font you're using, etc.).

 In other words: you know how whenever you write a document in Word, you get into a nightmarish rabbit hole of things like trying to convince Word when to start and stop numbering a list?
 Or how you can copy and paste some text in from somewhere else, and sometimes it includes the formatting, and sometimes it doesn't?
 (And "paste and match formatting" seems to do something entirely random.)
 Well, if you just write the text in one place, and then apply styling after the fact, you don't need to worry about that at all!

 Here's an example of a simple Markdown document.

 ```md